matthewg42/fml/doc/howto.md

 ### Adding a register with a post-processing function

+Post-processing function are defined in the pp_functions.py python module which is typically found here:

+    /usr/local/lib/python2.7/dist-packages/pp_functions.py

+The file is owned by root, so to edit it, you will need to use sudo (with the editor of your choice, e.g. nano, vim, emacs etc):

+    sudo nano /usr/local/lib/python2.7/dist-packages/pp_functions.py

+To add a new post-processing function, first define a function call which does the necessary manipulation, e.g.:

+    def my_post_processing_function(input1, input2)
+        return (input1+input2)/2.0

+...then call the register function.
+The best place to do this is where the register function is also called for existing post-processing functions - just before the __main__ dection of the pp_functions.py file:

+    register(thermister_to_celcius)        # these three
+    register(scale_voltage)                # lines already exist
+    register(scale_current)                # in pp_functions.py
+    register(my_post_processing_function)  # Add this line for your function

 Assuming an appropriate post-processing function is already implemented, it may be called by adding a new key in the slave section of the config file named "r{register-id}_pp_fn".
 The value for this key is the name